-SADIE will write your finished PQ list and the audio to the following equipment:
+SADiE will write your finished PQ list and the audio to the following equipment:

-- Exabyte tape drives, using the DDP format - CD-R's • - Any timecode-synchronised recorder, using a PQ burst (commonly SONY 1630/U-matic). • Synchronisation is covered earlier in this chapter. - DDP Image to Disk.
+- CD-R's - DDP Image to Disk.
 This allows you to put the DDP files (including the Audio Image) directly onto a disk drive.
 This format is commonly known as DDPi.